mumblez/dotfiles/README.md

 ##Vim

-For vim-go integration setup go and install necessary binaries (in vim, :GoInstallBinaries / :GoUpdateBinaries)
+For vim-go integration setup go and install necessary binaries (in vim, :GoInstallBinaries / :GoUpdateBinaries).